Christoph Schönborn: Early church career

 In September 1945, his family was forced to flee from Bohemia.
 Schönborn took his Matura examination in 1963, and entered the Order of Preachers.
 He studied theology in Paris; and philosophy and psychology in Bornheim-Walberberg and Vienna.
 Schönborn also attended the Catholic Institute of Paris for further theological work, before studying Slavic and Byzantine Christianity at the Sorbonne.

 Schönborn was ordained to the priesthood by Cardinal Franz König on 27 December 1970 in Vienna.
-He obtained a Licentiate of Sacred Theology in 1971, and later studied in Regensburg under Fr.
-Joseph Ratzinger (later Pope Benedict XVI).
+He obtained a Licentiate of Sacred Theology in 1971, and later studied in Regensburg under Joseph Ratzinger (later Pope Benedict XVI).
 He subsequently completed a doctorate in Sacred Theology in Paris.
 From 1975 he was Professor of Dogmatics at the University of Fribourg, Switzerland.
 In 1980, he became a member of the International Theological Commission of the Holy See, and in 1987 he became editorial secretary for the Catechism of the Catholic Church.
 In 1991 he was chosen to become an auxiliary bishop of Vienna.
-Since 1996 Schönborn is the bishop responsible for the Dominican Community of the Lamb.
+Since 1996 Schönborn is the bishop responsible for the Community of the Lamb.